Animal Kingdom’s Wildlife Express Train

 Below we have a few quick details for the Wildlife Express Train.

 Disney Height Requirement:

 Seats Per Vehicle:

 Two Rows of Benches per Car

 Rider Switch at Disney:

-Train sits facing out and offers a
+The train faces out and often offers a

-bit of a backstage view of animals.
+small backstage view of animals.